I tried hard to clarify with each of the pieces, that it is public domain.

-From now on all songs are also available in the bass clef.
-It works like this: you go to "Note selection" and chose one
+All songs are also available in the bass clef.
+It works like this: you go to "Selecting notes" (under "Settings") and chose one

 of the both bass instruments at the bottom.
 In the upcoming note list you must at least chose one note.
 When you now look

 at a song via "All songs", it uses the bass clef automatically.
 And if you enter all notes that you can play in the note list,

 then you can practise in the bass clef via "Practise!".

 From now on you do not see the violin clef any more.
 If you want to get back to the violin clef, you have to chose any instrument with violin clef and at least one note.